-- Counseling;

-- Teacher Aides;

-- Hallway and playground monitors;

-- Schedule changes;

 - Before and after school supervision;

 - School transportation supervision;

 - School transfers; and

 - Therapy.

 I. Reprisal or Retaliation

 The Board of Education prohibits a Board member, school employee, contracted service provider who has contact with students, school volunteer, or student from engaging in reprisal, retaliation, or false accusation against a victim, witness, or any other person who has reliable information about an act of harassment, intimidation, or bullying or who reports an act of harassment, intimidation, or bullying.
 The consequence and appropriate remedial action for a person who engages in reprisal or retaliation shall be determined by the administrator after consideration of the nature, severity, and circumstances of the act, in accordance with case law, Federal and State statutes and regulations, and district policies and procedures.